-"Evil," says Google CEO Eric Schmidt, "is what Sergey says is evil."
+"Evil," says Google CEO Eric Schmidt, "is what Sergey says is evil."and also in context of these articles:

 ...it's difficult to say on which side of the good-evil line the company's China resolution falls.
 Brin seems at peace with how it all turned out.